-Christmas tree hunters must first obtain a permit from the U.S. Forest Service.
+Christmas tree hunters must first obtain a permit.
 Permits cost $10 per tree and are limited to a maximum of five permits per person.
-This permit allows visitors to cut Christmas trees from almost anywhere in the Sulphur Ranger District from Nov.
-3 through Jan.
+This permit allows visitors to cut Christmas trees from almost anywhere on the Sulphur Ranger District from Nov.
+2 through Jan.
 6. Most roads will be closed to motor vehicles after Nov.
 17, but snowmobiles or skis may be used to access much of the district.
-For snow conditions and a list of restricted areas, contact Visitor Information at 970-887-4100.
 See a map of Sulphur Ranger District cutting areas.

-This staffed cutting area offers visitors the opportunity to drive through prime Christmas Tree cutting terrain from Dec.
-6 through Dec.
-13, 2014.
-Roads will be plowed to allow motor vehicles equipped with four-wheel-drive or chained tires entry from 8:30 a.m. to 2:30 p.m.
+This special cutting area is open from Dec.
+5 through Dec.
+12, 2015.
+Roads will be plowed to allow motor vehicles equipped with four-wheel-drive or chained tires entry from 9 a.m. to 5 p.m.
 Snowmobiles and ATVs are not allowed in the cutting area.
 From Fraser, travel west on County Road 72 to the cutting area entrance.
 See a map of Elk Creek Cutting Area.

 Handsaw or Ax (chainsaws prohibited);

 Winter clothing (waterproof pants and jackets, warm fleece or wool layers, snow boots, mittens or gloves, warms hats);